GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 force is calculated to be high enough to bring the robot to a stop in (say) 1cm.
 This force is included in simulation calculations - both net force and net torque.
-This *should* result in the robot swinging so that another corner will also collide - at which point we have two forces that will cancel out torque, and the robot should come to a hard stop - unless aton or user backs away.
+This *should* result in the robot swinging so that another corner will also collide - at which point we have two forces that will cancel out torque, and the robot should come to a hard stop - unless autonomous code or user backs away.
 Fairly straightforward in principle, but requires collision detection and vector calculations.

 ## September 28, 2018-B JMJ Thoughts on providing feedback to the robot on position, color, etc
 It would be nice to provide simulated sensor inputs to be able to more comprehensively test autonomous code.
 Absolute position and bearing can of course be reported with perfect accuracy, and in fact some errors will need to be added to simulate real-life issues.
-Color and IR, bump or range sensors are much trickier, and one needs to decide what is the right level of investement  - bang for the buck so to speak.
+Color and IR, bump or range sensors are much trickier, and one needs to decide what is the right level of investment  - bang for the buck so to speak.
 One idea is to support querying the field color at a specific point relative to the robot.
 This can be done by interrogating the list of field elements and seeing if any of them intersect at that point.
 A graded value can be provided if they only partly overlap the query region.
 Similarly, one can ask if a specified point relative to the robot is inside or outside the field, providing a kinda-sorta simulation of distance and bump sensors.
-Potentially one can also query distances to specific labeled anotation markers.
+Potentially one can also query distances to specific labeled annotation markers.
 In all cases, simulated errors should be added to emulate real-world situations under different lighting conditions.